Gambling with the Devil

 Gambling with the Devil is the twelfth studio album by German power metal band Helloween, released in Japan on 24 October 2007, and in Europe on 26 October.
 The single "As Long as I Fall" is download-only and was released in late September.
+Biff Byford made an appearance, with spoken vocals on "Crack the Riddle".

 When asked about the album, bassist Markus Grosskopf commented:

 Track listing

 Critical reception

 The album has received mostly positive reviews, with critics hailing it as one of the band's strongest efforts in quite a while.

 Andi Deris' vocals on the album also got praise for their power, range and emotion.